biopython/biopython/README.rst

 - MySQL Connector/Python, see http://dev.mysql.com/downloads/connector/python/
-  This package is used by ``BioSQL`` to access a MySQL database, and is supported on Python 2 and 3 and PyPy too.
+  This package is used by ``BioSQL`` to access a MySQL database, and is supported on PyPy too.

 - mysqlclient, see https://github.com/PyMySQL/mysqlclient-python (optional)
   This is a fork of the older MySQLdb and is used by ``BioSQL`` to access a MySQL database.
-It is supported by Python 2.7, Python 3.5 and above, PyPy 2, and PyPy 3.
+It is supported by PyPy.

-Note that some of these libraries are not available for PyPy or Jython, and not all are available for Python 3 yet either.

 In addition there are a number of useful third party tools you may wish to install such as standalone NCBI BLAST, EMBOSS or ClustalW.